 To cite this article: Guenova E, Volz T, Eichner M, Hoetzenecker W, Caroli U, Griesinger G, Burow G, Mitev V, Biedermann T. Basal serum tryptase as risk assessment for severe Hymenoptera sting reactions in elderly.
 Allergy 2010; 65: 919–923.

 Background: Epidemiologic studies suggest that elderly people are more prone to develop severe anaphylactic reactions.
 However, the exact cause for this phenomenon remains unclear.

-In this study, we investigate the role of the basal serum tryptase as diagnostic parameter for individual risk evaluation and its impact on the severity of allergic reactions in elderly people.
+Aims of the study: To study the role of the serum tryptase as a diagnostic parameter for individual risk evaluation and its impact on the severity of allergic reactions in elderly people.

 Methods: Two hundred and seventy-four consecutive patients visiting the Department of Dermatology, Tübingen, Germany, who were diagnosed with honeybee or wasp venom allergy, were included in the study.

 Results: Sting reaction severity increased with increased age and tryptase levels (P = 0.001 and P = 0.0003, respectively).
 Furthermore, we find not only a general increment in tryptase levels in elderly people (P = 0.0001) but also a continuous increase in tryptase concentrations even below the cut-off (11.4 μg/l) with increasing age (P = 0.0026).